 One Microsoft Word file is the preferred way to receive the documents.
 Not all email programs are able to send large files; if needed, you may send the documents in separate files and/or in separate emails.
 Please specify the number of attached files in your email.
 A maximum of five files will be accepted.

 I am applying as a senior applicant.
 Do I need a recommendation?

 Only junior applicants need to include an academic reference.

 Can my reference send you the recommendation directly, or should I include it with my materials?

 Your reference may email their reference from a university email address to email@example.com.
 If she/he is sending a hard copy, please ask that university stationery be used.

 I am not sure how long my application will take in the mail.
-If I email the full application by the deadline of September 13, 2012, at 5 p.m., will you accept the hard copies if they arrive after that date?
+If I email the full application by the deadline of September 23, 2013, at 5 p.m., will you accept the hard copy if it arrives after that date?

 For proposals in the visual arts, how many images should I submit?